lightbend-labs/scala-logging/README.md

 logger.debug(s"Some $expensive message!")
 ```

-It's performant, because thanks to Scala macros the *check-enabled-idiom* is applied and the following code is generated:
+It's fast, because thanks to Scala macros the *check-enabled-idiom* is applied and the following code is generated:

 ```scala
 if (logger.isDebugEnabled) logger.debug(s"Some $expensive message!")